FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

+So here I will show exactly what I did to get my standalone kvm using an IPad, a raspberry Pi, and a Openterface mini-kvm.

-must have
+Things that you must have for this walkthrough:
-- micro sd card
+- Micro sd card
-- microsd card reader (mine is a usb one that looks like a flash drive, but any will do)
+- Microsd card reader (mine is a usb one that looks like a flash drive, but any will do)
-- rasberry pi 5
+- Rasberry Pi 5
+- IPad with usb-c charging
+- 1 usb-c cable
+- Openterface mini-kvm and its required cables

-Of course the steps will be slightly different if you are using a different pi model, but the earlier models have much more documentation on setting them up to use gadget mode.
+Of course the steps will be slightly different if you are using a different Pi model, but the earlier models have much more documentation on setting them up to use gadget mode.

+# Get your Pi running

 Download the official rasberry pi imager and run it.